top of page

 B: And why not?
 Since through life’s little day, our heads such sad effects produce?
 Redeemed from worms and wasting clay, this chance is theirs to be of use

-Taffy: I don't have worms my Lord!
+Taffy(steps on S’s toes): I don’t have worms, my Lord!

-Susan: Me neither, my Lord!
+Susan(elbows T in the guts): Me neither, my Lord!

-Murray is suddenly pale and shivering
+Murray is suddenly pale, shivering, and spilling the Punch

-M: My Lord - yon skull cup (pointing) - why is it spinning so frenziedly
+M: My Lord - yon skull cup (pointing) - why is it spinning so frenziedly?

-B(drops wine): It most assuredly is the ghost of the Black Friar - a bogle, in fact!!
+B: It most assuredly is the ghost of the Black Friar - a bogle, in fact!!
 Of course! - his soul cannot rest until his skull is restored!

 H: We may be damned, but we must look!